damienmauchamp/apple-music-plus-frontend/README.md

 ## TODO

--   [ ] externalize albums/songs list components
+-   [ ] groups similar pages/components
 -   [ ] create "cache" for each section for data ?